adith04/img_stitching/README.md

 ## Setting Up ArduPilot:

 Open a terminal and make sure you are in the home directory.
-Then run all the following commands.
+Then run all the following commands:

 ```bash
 cd ~